The Urbanaut® Monorail

 VEHICLE FLOOR PLANS & ELEVATIONS

-Each end has a step-up to a separated mezzanine level.
+Each end has a step-up to a separated mezzanine level, making the vehicle height only 3.0m.

 URBANAUT® 2-CAR TRAIN